einstein8612/DIALS/questions_and_notes.md

 - The paper mentions currently influence sources are discrete but can be made continuous

 - FNNPolicy is used since past doesnt affect future in traffic light control

+- Rewards are different in DIALS paper than in IALS; Our benchmark works for IALS